zkutasi/homelab/management/guacamole/README.md

 # Guacamole

-[Official Site](https://guacamole.apache.org/).
-SSH, RDP & VNC client in the browser.
+[Guacamole](https://guacamole.apache.org/) is an SSH, RDP & VNC client running in the browser.

 ## The setup